hackfoldr/hackfoldr-2.0-forkme/README.md

     * `npm i`
 * devlopment:
     * `npm start`
     * open `http://localhost:3000/` to see the result.
+You can use `http://localhost:3000/hackfolder_template` to development.

 # License